 Get some space

 Because Christmas is usually jam-packed with family visits and activities, it’s worthwhile making sure you have time out just to relax and be in your own space.
+You might be excited to see someone you haven't in a while, but not looking forward to spending each waking minute with people.
 Try a few of these tips as a way to dodge family conflicts:

 Talk out the tension

 If you find that things are getting on top of you, talk to someone you trust about how you feel.
 You might even talk to the person or people causing you stress to see if you can work something out together.
 Some things to consider:

 - they might not be aware that they’re upsetting you – let them know in a non-confrontational way

 - choose a time when everyone feels calm

 - check out some tips for communicating in difficult conversations.

 Spending Christmas away from the family

 Celebrating Christmas away from the people you love can be lonely.
 If you’re spending it overseas or with people other than your family, plan for some fun activities: